ecsys/Eloquent-JavaScript-2ed-Exercise/Notes_Ch6.md

 pile.height = 100;
 // -> Ignoring attempt to set height to 100
 ```
-    - if only getter method but no setter method is defind, then all statement assigning value to that property is ignored
+If only getter method but no setter method is defind, then all statement assigning value to that property is ignored.

-    - such a property can be added to an existing object by using the `Object.defineProperty` function
+Such a property can be added to an existing object by using the `Object.defineProperty` function.

 ```javascript
 Object.defineProperty(Textcell.prototype, "heightProp", {